lxndrblz/lxndrblz/README.md

 Hello!
-I’m `Alexander Bilz`, and I’m an IT Operations Manager and soon to be Cyber Security graduate student.
+I’m `Alexander Bilz`, and I’m a Cyber Security graduate student and Travel Enthusiast.

 - 🌈 For fun, I develope static site generator themes like [Anatole](https://github.com/lxndrblz/anatole) for Hugo.
 - 🛺 I'm really into travel hacking, which I combine with my love for Python to find good deals and solve optimization problems.